mahdieh-ka/GFogTMD/README.md

 # TMDetector

-The app contains two different modules:
+The app contains three different modules:

 1- Recording module: A module to record ground truth for generating a new classifier.

 2- Detection module: A module using the Woorti classifier to detect the users modes.

+3- Extraction module: A module for visualising and analysing data for extracting the efficient set of features.

 Recording module:
 The app uses three different sensors including GPS, accelerometer and magnetometer.

 Detection module:
 Detection module segmentize data with the window size of 90 seconds, sent the segments to classifier and generate a list of the probabilities for 6 mode classes: still, walk, bike, car, bus, train.
 Then it merges the segments with a post-processing phase for missclassification correction.

+Extraction module:
+The app visualize magnteometer data particularly to learn the most important features for diffrentiation between motorised modes.

 Post-processing phases